mshaverdo/radish/README.md

 **KEYS**

- Keys returns all keys matching glob pattern
+ Keys returns all keys matching a glob pattern.
  Warning: consider KEYS as a command that should only be used in production environments with extreme care.
  It may ruin performance when it is executed against large databases.